PoissonJ/notes/os/projects/project2/README.md

 is a linked list like implementation.
 Each waiting process is pointing to the next waiting process, and new process are added onto the end of the queue.
-If, for some reason, the process queue tries to wake up a waiting process and the process happens to have died, it will contintue to wake up the next waiting process until it is successful (this will avoid deadlock).
+If, for some reason, the process queue tries to wake up a waiting process and the process happens to have died, it will continue to wake up the next waiting process until it is successful (this will avoid deadlock).

 #### Up

 Up takes a semaphore handle (index in semaphore array) and has the purpose of incrementing the current semaphore.
-If the specified semaphore is of type binary and the caller wants to up a 1, it will fail.
+If the specified semaphore is of type binary and the caller wants to up a 1, it **will fail**.
 If the current value of the semaphore is 0, the up operation will first check to see if there are any waiting processes in the waiting processes array.
-If there is one, it will be woken up with a message, removed from the waiting procss queue, and the semaphore value will remain the same.
+If there is one, it will be woken up with a message, removed from the waiting process queue, and the semaphore value will remain the same.

 ## Bugs